EmotionFever/crack-program/README.md

-# Movie Theatre Management program
+# Crack program for Boonzi

 Program that allows you to access premium features of a program called Boonzi.
 My program as a GUI where you only have to ckick a button for the program to start.